*This post may contain affiliate links. Read more »

 Everyone’s different, like fingerprints, snowflakes, and whatnot.
 Make this dish exactly how you want it to be!

-- Not spicy practically at all pls! - Leave out the gochujang, and use homemade kimchi that is light on the gochugaru (or free of it completely if you must)
+Leave out the gochujang, and use homemade kimchi that is light on the gochugaru (or free of it completely if you must)

 Don't be scared.
 I will hold your hand and we can walk together into the fried rice sunset.
 Or you can skip this step-by-step guide and just follow the recipe card toward the bottom of this page.